The Merger Control Review: Austria

 - combined Austrian turnover of all undertakings concerned exceeded €30 million; and

-- the individual worldwide turnover of at least two of the undertakings concerned each exceeded €5 million.22
+- the individual worldwide turnover of at least two of the undertakings concerned each exceeded €5 million.

 There are special rules on calculation of turnover for credit institutions and insurance undertakings.23 In addition, for media mergers, multipliers apply to determine whether the turnover thresholds are met (see Section III.vi).

-Even if the above thresholds are met, no notification has to be made if, in the previous financial year:
+Even if the above thresholds are met, no notification has to be made if, in the previous financial year:24

 - only one undertaking concerned achieved a domestic turnover of more than €5 million; and

-- the combined aggregate worldwide turnover of the other undertakings concerned was less than €30 million.24
+- the combined aggregate worldwide turnover of the other undertakings concerned was less than €30 million.

 v Transaction value threshold

-According to Section 9(4) KartG, concentrations that do not meet the turnover thresholds (set out in Section III.iii) also need to be notified with the FCA when the undertakings concerned achieved a combined aggregate turnover in the last financial year prior to the concentration exceeding €300 million worldwide, of at least €15 million in Austria, the value of consideration for the concentration exceeds €200 million and the target company is active in Austria to a significant extent.
+According to Section 9(4) of the KartG, concentrations that do not meet the turnover thresholds (see Section III.iii) also need to be notified to the FCA when the undertakings concerned achieved a combined aggregate turnover in the last financial year prior to the concentration exceeding €300 million worldwide, of at least €15 million in Austria, the value of consideration for the concentration exceeds €200 million and the target company is active in Austria to a significant extent.

 The new transaction value threshold contains a number of new legal terms that will require clarification by the case law (in particular the terms 'value of consideration' and 'significance of domestic activities').
-To assist undertakings with filing requirements, in 2018 the FCA and the FCO published a draft of a joint guidance paper on the application of the new transaction value threshold (Guidance).27
+To assist undertakings with filing requirements, in 2018 the FCA and the German Federal Cartel Office (FCO) published a draft joint guidance paper on the application of the new transaction value threshold (the Guidance).28

 According to the Guidance, the concept of 'value of consideration' includes all forms of cash payments, securities, unlisted securities or shares, other assets (real estate, tangible assets, current assets), intangible assets (licences, usage rights, rights to the company's name and trademark rights, etc.) and considerations for a non-compete undertaking that are offered to the seller in return for the acquisition of the target company.
-In addition, the liabilities of the target company and the seller that are assumed by the buyer also form part of the value of consideration.28 In the view of the FCA and the FCO, the inclusion of liabilities, however, only applies for interest-bearing liabilities.29 Although the new threshold has some similarities with the US 'size-of-transaction' test, the Austrian value of consideration test does not require that the value of assets or voting rights already held by the acquirer prior to the transaction are aggregated to the value of the assets or voting rights subject to the concentration.30
+In addition, the liabilities of the target company and the seller that are assumed by the buyer form part of the value of consideration.29 In the view of the FCA and the FCO, the inclusion of liabilities, however, only applies for interest-bearing liabilities.30 Although the new threshold has some similarities with the US 'size-of-transaction' test, the Austrian 'value of consideration' test does not require that the value of assets or voting rights already held by the acquirer prior to the transaction are aggregated to the value of the assets or voting rights subject to the concentration.31

 vi Media concentrations

-- media support undertakings (i.e., publishers, printing houses, undertakings that procure advertising orders, undertakings that procure the distribution of media on a large scale, film distributors);36 or
+- media support undertakings (i.e., publishers, printing houses, undertakings that procure advertising orders, undertakings that procure the distribution of media on a large scale, film distributors);37

 - undertakings holding an (aggregate) direct or indirect participation of at least 25 per cent in a media undertaking, media service company or media support undertaking; or

-- one undertaking concerned can be qualified as a media undertaking, media service company or media support undertaking, and one or more media undertakings, media service companies or media support undertakings directly or indirectly hold an (aggregate) participation of at least 25 per cent in another undertaking concerned.
+- if one undertaking concerned can be qualified as a media undertaking, media service company or media support undertaking; and one or more media undertakings, media service companies or media support undertakings directly or indirectly hold an (aggregate) participation of at least 25 per cent in another undertaking concerned.

-If a media concentration has to be notified under the EUMR, the transaction nevertheless may require an Austrian media merger control notification if the turnover thresholds for media concentrations are met38 (cumulative judicial competence as provided for in Article 21(4) EUMR).
-In such case, the substantive assessment under Austrian law is limited to assessing whether the concentration limits media plurality or diversity (see Section III.ix).39
+If a media concentration has to be notified under the EUMR, the transaction nevertheless may require an Austrian media merger control notification if the turnover thresholds for media concentrations are met39 (cumulative judicial competence as provided for in Article 21(4) of the EUMR).
+In such case, the substantive assessment under Austrian law is limited to assessing whether the concentration limits media plurality or diversity (see Section III.ix).40

 vii Consequences for completion without merger clearance